 Outsourced billing specialists in the Philippines, for instance, work on an average salary of $500/month.
 Medical companies can already build a small team at less than the cost of an in-house specialist.

-Benefits of outsourcing medical billing
+Benefits of outsourcing 24/7 medical billing services

 Here are five of the various benefits of outsourcing your medical billing functions: